 $225,933,435

-"Good Will Hunting" is a compelling psychological drama, crafted by writers Matt Damon and Ben Affleck and skillfully directed by Gus Van Sant.
-The film received widespread acclaim, earning multiple Academy Award nominations for its powerful storytelling and performances.
+"Good Will Hunting" stands out as a deeply emotional psychological drama, masterfully written by Matt Damon and Ben Affleck and directed by Gus Van Sant.
+The film drew critical and audience acclaim, garnering numerous Academy Award nominations thanks to its riveting portrayal of human resilience and outstanding performances.

 ComedyRomance